do-community/dns-tool/README.md

 If you wish to host these tools on a service, simply run `npm run build`.
 This will run all the necessary build scripts automatically to build all the tools present in the source folder.\
 You can then take the `dist` folder and put it on your web server/bucket.
-The `dist` folder will contain the folders `dns-lookup` and `spf-explainer` which will each have their respective tools inside.\
+The `dist` folder will contain the folders `dns-lookup` and `spf-explainer` which will each have their respective tools inside.

-Travis CI does this automatically for this repository to deploy to gh-pages.
+GitHub Actions is setup to do this automatically for this repository to deploy to gh-pages.
+It is also configured to deploy each PR commit to DigitalOcean Spaces for PR previews.

 ## Source Structure